 In recent years, the judiciary has made important strides in increasing diversity in class action and MDL leadership appointments.
 This conference will build on the judiciary’s initiative and simultaneously send a clear message to law firms and corporations that they must take into account diversity when proposing lawyers for leadership positions.
 The proposed best practices document defines the problems, explains the governing law, describes barriers to appointment, and recommends steps the judiciary and private sector can take to promote more appointments of women and minority lawyers to leadership positions.
 The recommendations are practical and substantive, and the Judicial Studies Center is committed to working with the bench and bar to implement these best practices in ways that demonstrably achieve results.

 Active interaction among judges, practitioners, and law professors in an intimate environment is a hallmark of every Duke Law’s Distinguished Lawyers Conference.
 At the conference, we will ask that each panelist make brief remarks.
 We will then open a general discussion on the best way to handle the problem.
 All conferees are expected to participate in the discussion.

 To encourage frank discussions, the conference is held under the Chatham House Rule: “When a meeting, or part thereof, is held under the Chatham House Rule, participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.”

-CLE ─ Nine (9) credit hours have been applied for in North Carolina and Colorado.
-If you are a practicing attorney in North Carolina or Colorado, your CLE hours will be submitted for you.
+CLE ─ Nine (9) credit hours have been applied for in North Carolina and eleven (11) credit hours have been applied for in Colorado.
+If you are a practicing attorney in North Carolina, your CLE hours will be submitted for you.
 Attorneys from other states will receive a “Certificate of Attendance” and a completed “Uniform Application for Accreditation” form after the conference in order to submit CLE hours for your state.